aguadotzn/barterAPP/README.md

 ## License
-This project is licensed under Apache 2.0 License - see the [Apache 2.0 site](https://choosealicense.com/licenses/apache-2.0/) for details
+This project is licensed under Apache 2-0 - see the [Apache 2.0 site](https://choosealicense.com/licenses/apache-2.0/) for details

 ## Acknowledgments